Billy Wilder: Legacy

 Seven of his films are preserved in the United States National Film Registry of the Library of Congress as being "culturally, historically or aesthetically significant".
 Anthony Lane writes that Double Indemnity, The Seven Year Itch, Sunset Boulevard and The Apartment are "part of the lexicon of moviegoing" and that Some Like It Hot is a "national treasure."
-Roger Ebert asked, "Of all the great directors of Hollywood's golden age, has anybody made more films that are as fresh and entertaining to this day as Billy Wilder's?...And who else can field three contenders among the greatest closing lines of all time?", citing the closing lines of Sunset Boulevard, Some Like It Hot, and The Apartment.
+Roger Ebert asked, "Of all the great directors of Hollywood's golden age, has anybody made more films that are as fresh and entertaining to this day as Billy Wilder's?...And who else can field three contenders among the greatest closing lines of all time?", citing the closing lines of Sunset Boulevard, Some Like It Hot and The Apartment.

 When Belle Époque won the 1993 Academy Award for Best Foreign Language Film, Spanish filmmaker Fernando Trueba said in his acceptance speech: "I would like to believe in God in order to thank him.
 But I just believe in Billy Wilder... so thank you, Mr. Wilder."
 According to Trueba, Wilder called him the day after and told him: "Fernando, it's God."
-French filmmaker Michel Hazanavicius thanked Billy Wilder in the 2012 Best Picture Oscar acceptance speech for The Artist: "I would like to thank the following three people, I would like to thank Billy Wilder, I would like to thank Billy Wilder, and I would like to thank Billy Wilder."
+French filmmaker Michel Hazanavicius thanked Billy Wilder in the 2012 Best Picture acceptance speech for The Artist: "I would like to thank the following three people, I would like to thank Billy Wilder, I would like to thank Billy Wilder, and I would like to thank Billy Wilder."
 Wilder's 12 Academy Award nominations for screenwriting were a record until 1997 when Woody Allen received a 13th nomination for Deconstructing Harry.
-In 2017, Vulture.com named Wilder the greatest screenwriter of all time.
-He directed fourteen actors in Oscar-nominated performances.
+In 2017, Vulture named Wilder the greatest screenwriter of all time.
+Ron Shelton recalls Stanley Donen introducing him to Wilder after the release of Bull Durham.
+Wilder told him, "Great fuckin' picture, kid!"
+Shelton said, "Mr. Wilder, that's the best review I've ever had!"

 Wilder's epitaph, a paraphrase of the last line of Some Like It Hot, is "I'm a writer but then nobody's perfect."